bract/bract.core/README.md

 ### Why Bract?

-The Clojure community prefers libraries over frameworks.
-Bract respects that notion and aims to be the minimal glue to bind the following pieces together:
+Bract aims to be the minimal glue to bind the following pieces together:

-- Application entrypoint (CLI)
+- Application entry-point
 - Application configuration
-- Application initialization
+- Application initialization and launching
+- Extensions to _bract.core_ via Bract modules
-- Libraries/Frameworks (via Bract modules)
+- Integration with libraries/frameworks via Bract modules

 The _bract.core_ module has only few dependencies - [Keypin](https://github.com/kumarshantanu/keypin) for config and [clojure/tools.cli](https://github.com/clojure/tools.cli) for CLI args.
 While _bract.core_ is low level and prescribes